radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 A new object is created below the Views branch and contains all attributes from both object classes.
 A virtual view can be created from this merged object and the entries can contain attributes from either of the object classes.

 >[!warning]
 >The direction in which you merge the objects is significant because the ‘base’ object (the structured object class) is used in the filter for the query that is sent to the backend directory.
-You can see this in the View Designer, Attributes tab for the node in the view definition that is built from the merged object.
-This can be seen in the screen shot below.
-Note that the attributes defined for this virtual node come from both the structured objectclass inetorgperson (uid, cn, displayName) and the auxiliary objectclass, RLIUser (rliuserattribute2, rliuserattribute3).
+Note that the attributes defined for this merged object come from both the structured objectclass inetorgperson (uid, cn, displayName) and the auxiliary objectclass, RLIUser (rliuserattribute2, rliuserattribute3).

 ![An image showing ](../Media/example-merged-object.jpg)

-Figure 3.9: Sample Virtual View Built from Merged Object Class

 ### JDBC-Accessible Database Backend